The positive tropical Grassmannian, the hypersimplex, and the m=2 amplituhedron: Regular positroid subdivisions of and from

-As every regular positroidal subdivision of $\Delta_{k+1,n}$ is a polyhedral subdivision (and hence is good), \cref{prop:subd} implies the following. \begin{conj} Every regular positroidal subdivision of $\mathcal{A}_{n,k,2}$ is a good dissection. \end{conj}
+As every regular positroid subdivision of $\Delta_{k+1,n}$ is a polyhedral subdivision (and hence is good), \cref{prop:subd} implies the following. \begin{conj} Every regular positroid subdivision of $\mathcal{A}_{n,k,2}(Z)$ is a good dissection. \end{conj}

-In \cref{sec:compute} we provide some computational evidence for \cref{conj:regular}.
-For example, for $\mathcal{A}_{6,2,2}$ and $\mathcal{A}_{7,2,2}$, every regular positroidal subdivision is good, and moreover, all good dissections are regular positroidal subdivisions.
-(This appears to also be the case for $\mathcal{A}_{8,2,2}$; but we were only able to compute the number of \emph{triangulations} in this case.)
-One might hope to strengthen \cref{conj:regular} and conjecture that the regular positroidal subdivisions are precisely the good dissections.
-However, the notion of regularity is rather subtle (as usual in polyhedral geometry), and starting from $\mathcal{A}_{9,2,2}$, there are some good dissections which are not regular.
+In \cref{sec:experiments} we provide some computational evidence for \cref{conj:regular}.
+For example, for $\mathcal{A}_{6,2,2}(Z)$ and $\mathcal{A}_{7,2,2}(Z)$, every regular positroid subdivision is good, and moreover, all good dissections are regular positroid subdivisions.
+(This appears to also be the case for $\mathcal{A}_{8,2,2}(Z)$; but we were only able to compute the number of \emph{tilings} in this case.)
+One might hope to strengthen \cref{conj:regular} and conjecture that the regular positroid subdivisions are precisely the good dissections.
+However, the notion of regularity is rather subtle (as usual in polyhedral geometry), and starting from $\mathcal{A}_{9,2,2}(Z)$, there are some good dissections which are not regular.